Poster used during AAA's Boosting Restraint Norms

 pilot in 2013.

-Previous CHOP analyses of Partners for Child Passenger Safety data show that families at risk for not using booster seats typically involved parents or caregivers of children between the ages of 4 and 8 with any of the following characteristics:
+Previous CHOP analyses of Partners for Child Passenger Safety data show that families at risk for non-booster seat use typically involved parents or caregivers of children between the ages of 4 and 8 with any of the following characteristics:

 - They have a high school diploma or less education